-IX.
+XI.
 RULE APPROVAL PROCESS

-The District will be accepting written comments and concerns from persons interested in proposed Amended Rule 410 for a period of 30 days following the workshop.
-The District anticipates that Amended Rule 201.1 will be considered for adoption by the Governing Board at the September 1, 2022, Board Hearing.
+The District accepted written comments and concerns from persons interested in Amended Rule 410 for a period of 30 days starting May 17, 2022 following the workshop held in Tehachapi.
+Appendix G contains a summary of comments received, and the District's response to the comments.
+Staff anticipates Amended Rule 410 will be adopted by the District's Governing Board at the September 1, 2022, Board Hearing.
+A hearing notice was published at least 30days prior to the meeting.

-X. REFERENCES
+XII.
+REFERENCES